elotroalex/chiens/_texts/translation.md

 - {:.sp} The Narrator.

-- {:.pr} Un gouffre de sanglots&nbsp;un ouragan de rauquements, de vociférations, une forêt d'erreurs, d'interdictions, de rites, de maladresses&nbsp;de mensonges, d'exaspération pas de fruits, pas de fruits, harpies, harpies, buissons d'âmes séchées.
+- {: .pr} A gulf of sobs, a hurricane of raucousness, vociferations, a forest of errors, prohibitions, rites, clumsiness, lies, exasperation, no fruits, no fruits, harpies, harpies, bushes of dried souls.

 - {:.sp} The Reciter.